dividenconquer/defi-services-review/moonpot.md

 - It is plausible that one can win the lottery even if the input is small, but let's face it.
 The odds are too small and giving 50% interest away from staking is permanat loss.
 The way I see it, the whole purpose of this is to get more funds in beefy vault without giving any other benefits to users.
+- If I am willing to put large amount of my assets, the possible loss is too huge compared to the possible income from lottery win.
+And the compensation from lottery is divided into 3,5, or 10 users, so if I put assets in pot more certain percentage, it will be always loss if I am not the winner.